confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 |kris                    |[beret, dog]            |french_poodle           |
 ```

+**NOTE:**
-(_Note: It doesn't matter which order they bought the items in, or if
+It doesn't matter which order they bought the items in or if
 they bought more than one.
-We'll get the same result._)
+We'll get the same result.

-Last, let's try something with a similar query, but a very different
+Lastly, let's try something with a similar query but a very different
 business angle.
-We've decided it's now Anglophile month, and we'd like
-to find all the customers who drink coffee, but have never tried
+We'd like to find all the customers who drink coffee but have never tried
 tea.
 Maybe a discount voucher would encourage them to give it a taste?

 Let's create a table that scans the purchase stream, picks out coffee
-and tea, and finds the users `HAVING` bought coffee, `AND NOT` tea.
+and tea, and finds the users `HAVING` bought coffee `AND NOT` tea.
 To keep it meaningful, we'll also limit it to customers who've spent
 at least $20 with us.